Kahndryl/IdclicMailspring/README.md

-# ID-Clic Theme for Mailspring based on Less is More
+# ID-Clic Theme for Mailspring

-ID-Clic Theme for Mailspring

 This is theme is based on "Less is more" for Mailspring.